moigagoo/climate/README.md

 See the complete example in ``demo`` folder.

-## Sugar
+# Sugar

 To make it easier to work with arguments and options, Climate offers `arg(Context)`, `args(Context)`, and `opt(Context)` templates in `climate/sugar` module.

+## `arg`

-- `arg` checks that the command has been invoked with exactly one argument and captures its value; if the command was invoked with zero or more than one arguments, the fallback code is executed:
+`arg` checks that the command has been invoked with exactly one argument and captures its value; if the command was invoked with zero or more than one arguments, the fallback code is executed:

 ```nim
 proc start*(context: Context): int =